Carmen Sandiego: Other

-In the late 1990s, the Metro Washington Park Zoo in Portland, Oregon, (now the Oregon Zoo), in conjunction with Brøderbund, ran a summer-long event titled "Where in the Zoo Is Carmen Sandiego?", which functioned as a full-immersion live-action Carmen game in which zoo patrons were the investigating detectives.
+In the late 1990s, the Metro Washington Park Zoo in Portland, Oregon, (now the Oregon Zoo), in conjunction with Broderbund, ran a summer-long event titled "Where in the Zoo Is Carmen Sandiego?", which functioned as a full-immersion live-action Carmen game in which zoo patrons were the investigating detectives.
 Actors were hired to play Carmen's henchmen, who could be found around the zoo, and on occasions a costumed Carmen appeared as well, but never in a location where patrons could interact with her.
 Clues were given out at various stations by members of the ZooTeens volunteer group.
 Campers aim to solve the mysteries and return the park to normal.

-In 2016, NPR held an homage to the WinWiCS gameshow entitled "Where in the Mall is Carmen Sandiego?", in which incoming theft reports from ACME CrimeNet are relayed to contestants who must then work out which store in the mall is being referred to.
+In 2016, NPR held an homage to the WinWiCS gameshow entitled "Where in the Mall Is Carmen Sandiego?", in which incoming theft reports from ACME CrimeNet are relayed to contestants who must then work out which store in the mall is being referred to.
 It was part of the podcast NPR Programs: Ask Me Another.

 The Carmen Sandiego Licensing Program saw the Carmen Sandiego brand licensed to over 20 companies including HarperCollins, University Games, Great American Puzzle Factory, DIC Entertainment, WGBH/WQED, Micro Games of America, Publications International and Troll Associates.

 The Carmen Sandiego Connection website allowed players and fans to discover more about the franchise.

 Pacific Bell Carmen Sandiego Prepaid Phone Cards were made available.

-"Where in the Valley is Carmen Sandiego?" was a scavenger hunt held in Yakima, Washington in 2017.
+"Where in the Valley Is Carmen Sandiego?" was a scavenger hunt held in Yakima, Washington in 2017.